kashev/wizardstaff/README.md

 Enter [**wizard staff**](https://github.com/kashev/wizardstaff). **wizard staff** is a set of connected pint glasses, an Android app, and companion Pebble app and web app for viewing the scoreboard.
 It allows for people to play Wizard Staff with any liquid that goes in a glass.
 Stay hydrated!

-Visit the live web scoreboard at [http://wizardstaff.me/](http://wizardstaff.me/) or [http://kashev.github.io/wizardstaff](http://kashev.github.io/wizardstaff)
+Visit the live web scoreboard at [http://wizardstaff.me/](http://wizardstaff.me/) or [http://kashev.github.io/wizardstaff](http://kashev.github.io/wizardstaff).

+See a demo video on [YouTube](https://www.youtube.com/watch?v=F5u2La0HgCA).

 ## Sponsors
 **wizard staff** was built on the following technologies.